canonical/mysql-operator/docs/reference/system-requirements.md

 # System requirements

-The following are the minimum software and hardware requirements to run Charmed PostgreSQL on IAAS/VM.
+The following are the minimum software and hardware requirements to run Charmed MySQL on IAAS/VM.

 ## Software